-A z-pinch can easily be produced in an electrical laboratory.
+A z-pinch can be produced in a laboratory.

-Keeping in mind that electricity scales very well from the very small to the positively enormous, we can now imagine a dusty, mineral rich plasma current with a diameter many times that of a solar system.
+Keeping in mind that electricity scales well from small to enormous, we can now imagine a dusty, mineral rich plasma current with a diameter many times that of a solar system.

 Such a current would be like an enormous cylinder with several layers of positively and negatively charged tubes nested inside each other.

 In balance with itself, the current will be cold and invisible.
 However, should such a current short circuit, there would be an enormous flash, followed by a lingering glow.